Our Lady of Sorrows, Queen of Poland: Description

-Legend and history
+History

 The icon was painted in 1772 as a replica of the icon of the Blessed Virgin Mary enshrined in Rokitno, Międzyrzecz County in Western Poland.
-According to legend, a Polish soldier (called Thomas Kłossowski) was wounded in the Battle of Leipzig in 1813 and had a vision of the Virgin Mary who saved him from death and instructed him to look for the image upon his return to Poland.
+According to legend, a Polish soldier, Thomas Kłossowski was wounded in the Battle of Leipzig in 1813 and had a vision of the Virgin Mary who saved him from death and instructed him to look for the image upon his return to Poland.
 Kłossowski is then said to have looked for and found the image in the woods in Grąblin as instructed.

 According to oral tradition, in 1850 Kłossowski and shepherd Nicholas Sikatka witnessed several apparitions of the Virgin Mary who called for repentance and prayer.
 In the apparitions, the Virgin reportedly predicted war and a cholera epidemic but also gave hope.
-During the cholera plague of 1852, the image became famous for performing miracles.
+During the cholera plague of 1852, the image became famous for claims of purported miraculous healing.

 On 29 September 1852, the image was moved to the parish church in Licheń and remained there until 2006.
-Cardinal Stefan Wyszynski, the Primate of the Millennium gave its Canonical Coronation towards the image with the approval of Pope Paul VI on 15 August 1967.
+The Primate of Poland, Cardinal Stefan Wyszynski executed the rite of Canonical Coronation towards the image with the 1965 decree of Pope Paul VI on 15 August 1967.

-The basilica
+Minor Basilica (2005)

-In 1994 the construction of the new basilica of Sanctuary of Our Lady of Lichen was started to house the image and accommodate a large number of pilgrims.
-Pope John Paul II blessed the basilica in 1999.
+In 1994, the construction of the new basilica of Sanctuary of Our Lady of Lichen was started to house the image and accommodate a large number of pilgrims.
+Pope John Paul II blessed the basilica in 1999, and decreed the title of minor basilica in 2005.
 The basilica is Poland's largest church, the seventh-largest in Europe and eleventh in the world.